fellMorto/Pathologic-2-Incomplete-Mod-Files/howToMakeDialog.md

 # Speech.xml
-Block designating a dialog said by a character
+Block designating a dialog said by a character.

 Each Speech references Replies, Entrypoint, the Text being said, and Graphlinks.
 The **AuthorGUID** and **Owner** are the ID of the character speaking, from Character.xml.
 The **Parent** is the Talking graph the Speech is contained within.